How to Make Beautifully Scented Pinecones

 THINGS YOU WILL NEED FOR THE SCENTED PINECONE DIY

-- PINECONES, you collected or purchase them HERE, HERE. and HERE
+- PINECONES, you collected or purchased them HERE, HERE. and HERE

 - ESSENTIAL OILS- cinnamon, clove, orange, or your favorite warm scent combination (see below)